Greater-London-Authority/webhook-deployer/README.md

 You then need to run the service, passing the name/path of the config file as an argument is if is not `./config.json`.

+You can include the name of a [ntfy.sh](https://ntfy.sh/) topic to which a notification should be sent if a deployment is successful.

 You can redirect logging output to a file and detatch with:

     ./webhook-deployer webhook-config.json >> ./webhooks.log 2>&1